agiratech/best-practices/Blockchain/web3.md

 # Web3.js
-    This document is intended to give a clear cut view on best practices that needs to be followed using Web3.js (JS library used for integrating with smart contract).
+    This document is intended to give a clear cut view on best practices that needs to be followed using Web3.js A javascript based library used for integrating with deployed smart contract.
     - Reference links [Web3.js Tutorial](https://web3js.readthedocs.io/en/v1.10.0/).